If you are in search of free printable pumpkin activities, then you found the right place!

-Knowing my class would go five kinds of crazy upon entering the classroom and seeing a large pumpkin, I kept it hidden.
-I placed it into a crate, placed a black cloth over it, and taped a giant question mark onto the front.
-The kids came in that morning and went ten kinds of crazy.
-But the excited buzz was the perfect activator and tied in very well to the learning we had been doing about inference skills (through the super engaging Mystery Mail activities).
+I didn’t want my kids to enter the class and go 5 kinds of crazy upon seeing the pumpkin, so I covered it with a sheet.
+That’s when I decided to take it a step further.
+I put the pumpkin in a milk crate, placed a black cloth over it and taped a giant question mark on the front.
+The kids came in and instead went 10 kinds of crazy.
+But the excited buzz was the perfect activator to an unplanned lesson on making inferences.
+Check out this mystery mail inferring activity too!

-We talked about using what we know to infer what was hidden.
+We talked about using what we know to infer what could be inside.
 Each student made a guess.
-I began giving them bits of information and they continued to infer and predict what was under the sheet.
+I began giving them “pieces of information” and they continued to infer what it could be based on that info.

-Once the pumpkin was revealed, we started talking about estimation and about how many seeds we thought might be inside.
+After the pumpkin reveal, we talked about estimation.
+We discussed about how many seeds we thought might be inside.
 I took the top off (which I highly recommend cutting at home) and they looked inside and made new estimates.

 While they worked on the pumpkin-themed rounding and subtraction activity pages, I invited a few students at a time to come to the table and remove and count a handful of seeds.
 I had them generate descriptive words about how it looked, smelled, and felt while they were doing so.
 This became the base of their descriptive writing.

-During our language arts time, they began their work on the descriptive writing pieces by talking with their peers and brainstorming lots of adjectives.
-I guided them through a graphic organizer to plan ideas and then they worked independently on a draft.
+During our language arts time, they began their work on the descriptive writing pieces.
+They talked with their peers and brainstormed lots of adjectives.
+Next, I guided them through a graphic organizer to plan ideas.
+Finally, they worked independently on a draft.